GeorgeOrfanidis/GeorgeOrfanidis.github.io/_pages/about.md

 My research interests are in the areas of signal processing, artificial intelligence, and machine learning, with an emphasis on data series analysis (collected across time or space) in non-stationary environments with applications to autonomous system operations.

 I am a Graduate Student Member of the IEEE Signal Processing and Young Professionals Societies.
-I have also served as a reviewer for the 2023 IEEE Asilomar Conference on Signals, Systems, and Computers
+I have also served as a reviewer for the 2023 IEEE Asilomar Conference on Signals, Systems, and Computers.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.